 The Breg Polar Care (also known as a cold therapy machine, ice therapy, or cryotherapy) is designed to reduce pain and swelling by delivering hours of ice-cold temperatures to an injured body part.
 Unfortunately, by deadening nerves, patients can easily use it for too long and suffer devastating nerve damage, skin necrosis, frostbite, or other disfiguring injuries that may require surgery.
-Many lawsuits allege that the manufacturers were negligent for failing to warn about this potential risk or design the products with safeguards.

 Do I Have a Texas Breg Polar Care Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by the Breg Polar Care, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a Breg Polar Care lawsuit in Texas.

 UPDATE: $12.5 Million in Breg Polar Care Lawsuit